National Diabetes Prevention Program

 Lower your risk of getting diabetes

-The Legacy Diabetes Prevention Program is a one-year, research-based program offering support for people working to improve their health and lower their risk for diabetes.
+The National Diabetes Prevention Program hosted by Legacy Health is a one-year, research-based program offering support for people working to improve their health and lower their risk for diabetes.

-Our trained coaches lead small group meetings to learn how to make lifestyle changes like eating healthier, reducing stress and getting more physical activity.
+Our trained coaches lead all of our small group meetings to teach how to make lifestyle changes like eating healthier, reducing stress and getting more physical activity.

-You may qualify for the program if you are 18 years or older, can commit to attending most of the meetings, and meet one or more of these criteria:
+You may qualify for this program is you are 18 years or older, have a body mass index of 25 or higher (23 or higher, if of Asian descent), can commit to attending most of the meetings, and meet one or more of the following criteria:

 - Have been diagnosed with pre-diabetes